qbicsoftware/rmageddon-cli/doc/Rmageddon.md

 The command-line interface
 ===========================

-Once you have installed rmageddon, just call it with the ``--help`` option to get an overview of the subcommands available in rmageddon:
+Once you have installed Rmageddon, just call it with the ``--help`` option to get an overview of the subcommands available in Rmageddon:

 ```bash